 Book recommendation: Mike and I both enjoyed “Wild Swans, Three Daughters of China”, by Jung Chang — amazing, true story about life in China.
 It is over 700 pages, but quite easy and quick to read.
 Probably one of the most important books I’ve read this trip.

 Well, I am off to try Mike’s cooking.
 Keep your updates coming, we really enjoy hearing about life at home.

 Linda and Mike

-Current Travel Itenerary Northern Thailand Thru July 17 July 17-August 8 Laos August 8-September 7 Vietnam Sept 7-Sept 17 Cambodia Sept 18 Taipei, Taiwan Sept 21 Return to San Francisco
+Current Travel Itinerary Northern Thailand Thru July 17 July 17-August 8 Laos August 8-September 7 Vietnam Sept 7-Sept 17 Cambodia Sept 18 Taipei, Taiwan Sept 21 Return to San Francisco

 Location: Penang, Malaysia

-Currently occuring here in Penang, are the Malaysian Games, Sukma 2000.
+Currently occurring here in Penang, are the Malaysian Games, Sukma 2000.
 Last night we watched Wushu competition.
-It is sport originating in China and is comparable to a self defence martial art, kind of like Kung Fu.
+It is sport originating in China and is comparable to a self-defense martial art, kind of like Kung Fu.
 Hard to describe.
 The competitors are judged on the precision and agility of the strong moves.
 Lots of kicks and flying thru the air.
 Mike’s favorite was the choreographed roll in the air, with a soft landing on the rug.
 One group even used swords.

-We spent one afternoon with a 4th, 5th and 6th grade muslim school group.
-Their bus was full of pillows, plastic bags of Malay food, junk souveniers, and rock videos blaring on the tv.
+We spent one afternoon with a 4th, 5th and 6th-grade Muslim school group.
+Their bus was full of pillows, plastic bags of Malay food, junk souvenirs, and rock videos blaring on the tv.
 They were excited to be touring around with 2 Americans, and we had our photo taken as if we were movie stars.